How Often To Water Your Phalaenopsis Orchids

 My tap water in Santa Barbara was extremely hard so I had a reverse osmosis drinking water system.
 I used potassium chloride in the tank outside and that’s what I used to water my orchids and houseplants.

-Unless you’re using rain water, you’ll need to supplement with fertilizer so your orchids get the nutrients they need.
+Unless you’re using rainwater, you’ll need to supplement with fertilizer so your orchids get the nutrients they need.
 This is the fertilizer I use on mine once a month at 1/2 strength.
-It was recommended by a wholesale phalaenopsis orchid grower and mine love it.
+It was recommended by a wholesale phalaenopsis orchid grower.

 How to water your phalaenopsis orchid with ice cubes and why I don’t